 Storage – Asana Vs. Basecamp

-With Basecamp, users can get 100GB space for a monthly price of $20.
+With Basecamp, users can get 100GB of space for a monthly price of $20.
 You can buy extra storage space for a flat annual cost of $3000 for 500 GB.
 On the other hand, Asana treats storage differently.

 It relies primarily on third-party apps for space and offers integrations with such providers as Google Drive and Dropbox and limits space to 100MB per user attachment within the platform.